Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 ### Verifiable document components

-Before starting on this code tutorial, it will be helpful to understand the components involved in the creation, issuance and verification of a verifiable document.
+Before starting on this code tutorial, it will be helpful to understand the components involved in the creation, issuance, and verification of a verifiable document.

 You can read more about the components [here](/docs/integrator-section/verifiable-document/ethereum/document-store-overview).

 ## Overview

-You will build a single-page application, which helps the user perform the following:
+You will build a single-page application, so that the user can perform the following:

 1. Connect to their MetaMask wallet.
 2. Deploy their own document store.